Vlasenko2006/MusiGAN/README.md

 ### `config_reader.py`
 **Function:** `load_config_from_yaml`
 Loads configuration parameters from a YAML file, making it easy to manage settings for model training and evaluation.
+It holds model hyperparameters, training parameters etc.

 ---